 Find the vendor to meet your needs

 The market for pipeline inspection services is highly concentrated, with the top four vendors accounting for more than 50.0% of revenue.
-According to ProcurementIQ estimates, there are currently 474 suppliers of pipeline inspections.
-The largest suppliers of pipeline inspections are multinational companies, such as Baker Hughes, a GE Company, and...
+According to ProcurementIQ estimates, there are currently 514 suppliers of pipeline inspections.
+The largest suppliers of pipeline inspections are multinational companies, such as Baker Hughes and Intertek Group.
+The...
 Subscribe to learn more.

 Questions to ask potential suppliers

 How long have you provided these products to your longest-tenured client?

 What qualifications does your staff have and what measures do you take to keep those qualifications up to date?

 What industry do you most commonly supply this product for?

 To what extent will ordering multiple products from your firm allow me to save on costs?

 What is your repeat business rate for businesses in my industry and how does that compare to your overall rates?

 Over the past three years, what percentage of your revenue has been dedicated to raw input materials?
 How has that changed?